u1i/pi-webcam/README.md

 > route pic image/jpeg
 > route page text/html

-copy/paste the output into the respective lines of cam.cfg and then you simply run `webcam.sh`, maybe in a screen session!
+copy/paste the output into the respective lines of cam.cfg and then you simply run `webcam.sh`, maybe in a screen session.

+You can then access your live cam on $b9y\_host/$b9y\_route_page - for example `https://b9y.example.com/routes/f71f2ad1-45b9-42e6-8a69-1815f7432ce0`